GestaltCogTeam/DSformer/README.md

 - muti_head：Number of muti_head attention.
 1 to 4  (Note: In most cases, 1 or 2 is enough)
 - dropout：dropout.
 0.15 to 0.3
 - num_samp：Number of subsequence.
 2 or 3
 - IF_node: Whether to use variable embedding.
-True or False (Note: Set to True for all but the Exchange dataset)
+True or False (Note: In most cases, set to True)

 In addition, some hyperparameters related to the learning rate are given as follows:
 - Initial learning rate: 0.0002